 Limitation Workaround The system might display the FAStT Storage Manager dialog windows as cropped without the vertical and horizontal scroll bars.
 Move the mouse pointer over the edge of the window until the mouse pointer changes to a window resize pointer.
 Left-click your mouse; hold to grip the window's edge and resize the window.
 The controller in the IBM FAStT Storage Server with firmware 05.3x.xx.xx is connected to a SAN with more than 64 host connections per controller port that can log into the controllers, exceeding the maximum number of host connections that can be seen and log into the controller.
-Either use the switch zoning function or rearrange the SAN connections so that only the following maximum number of host connections can be seen and log into the controller as follows: The following FAStT storage subsystems have two ports per controller - one per minihub slot - FAStT900, Machine Type 1742 - FAStT700, Machine Type 1742 - FAStT500, Machine Type 3552 The FAStT600 (IBM machine type 1722) has two ports per controller.
+Either use the switch zoning function or rearrange the SAN connections so that only the following maximum number of host connections can be seen and log into the controller as follows: The following FAStT storage subsystems have two ports per controller - one per minihub slot.
+FAStT900, Machine Type 1742 FAStT700, Machine Type 1742 FAStT500, Machine Type 3552 The FAStT600 (IBM machine type 1722) has two ports per controller.
 The FAStT200 (IBM machine type 3542) has only one port per controller.
-It is possible to circumvent IBM FAStT Storage Server hardware and software designs for redundant pathways from the host system.
+Storage Server hardware and software designs for redundant pathways from the host system.
 This is accomplished by connecting a single host adapter from the host system to one of the controller minihubs, and then connecting this minihub to the minihub of the other controller, creating a Fibre Channel-Arbitrated Loop (FC-AL) between the host adapter and the two IBM FAStT Storage Server controllers.
-This configuration leaves no redundant path to the host system.
-When connecting two minihubs together, always connect the IN port of one minihub to the OUT port of the other minihub or vice versa.
+This configuration leaves no redundant path to the host system. connect the IN port of one minihub to the OUT port of the other minihub or vice versa.
 Do not connect the IN port of one to the IN port of the other minihub or the OUT port of one minihub to the OUT port of the other minihub.
 Nevertheless, this configuration is not supported by IBM.
-If the IBM FAStT Storage Server is connected to a SAN with many other IBM FAStT Storage Servers, there may be ghost LUNs displayed in the Windows NT, Version 4 Disk Administrator.
-Use switch zoning to either limit the number of storage servers that the HBAs in the Windows NT Version 4 host server can log into (single or dual HBAs per host server configuration) or create two separate paths from the Windows NT Version 4 host server to the storage server controllers A and B (dual HBAs per host server configuration.)
 When you issue a Subsystem Management command from the IBM FAStT Storage Manager client, the command may be cached.
 If so, the system will issue the error: Error 21 - The Operation cannot complete because a is in progress.
 The IBM FAStT Storage Manager client will run such cached commands as soon as the controller resources become available.
 Wait for at least ten minutes; then, check to see if the IBM FAStT Storage Manager client has run the command.
 If it has not, reissue the command.
+You must always uninstall IBM FAStT Storage Manager RDAC before you uninstall the host bus adapter driver.
+Failure to do so may result in a hung system or blue screen.
+None.

-Table 21.
+Table 23.
 Windows operating system limitations and workarounds (continued)